kaze/pyenv/readme.md

 ## how does it work?

-`pyenv` uses an environment setting file (as default, this file named `.env`, and placed in your app's root directory) to load configuration values to the application's environment, and to use those freshly loaded values to figure out which set of settings it should give you to wire up the application.
+`pyenv` uses an environment setting file (as default, this file named `.env`, and placed into your app's root directory) to load configuration values to the application's environment, and to use those freshly loaded values to figure out which set of settings it should give you to wire up the application.

 Example `.env` file: